BB 12: Rohit Suchanti Eliminated; Double Ishqbaazi On Bigg Boss As Salman & SRK Are Back Together!

 -

-This week, in the Bigg Boss 12 house, we saw interesting nomination task, where the contestants had to ask the other contestant to destroy their favourite things to save them!
+This week in the Bigg Boss 12 house we saw an interesting nomination task, where the contestants had to ask the other contestants to destroy their favourite things to save them!
 While a few saved their friends making the bond stronger, a few others failed to save their friends.
 Later, the contestants chose Sree as the best performer.
 He was declared as the captain and got the power to nominate contestants - Romil, Rohit Suchanti and Deepak for the kaalkothri.
 The housemates were also asked to select one contestant out of Somi, Rohit and Karanvir whom they feel should be ousted from the show.
-The housemates feel Rohit is least deserving person in the house.
+The housemates feel Rohit is the least deserving person in the house.

-In the previous episode, Romil called Sreesanth a controversy star and told Deepak and Rohit that Sree is a smart played.
+In the previous episode, Romil called Sreesanth a controversy star and told Deepak and Rohit that Sree is a smart player.
 He felt that Sree's emotions are fake.
 This weekend ka vaar episode will be special as the viewers will get to watch their favourites Shahrukh and Salman together on small screen yet again!
 Check out what's in store in the weekend ka vaar episodes!

 Karan & Arjun Are Back Together

 The ‘Karan Arjun' of Bollywood are back on small screen yet again!
-Yes, Shahrukh Khan was on the set of Salman Khan's show Bigg Boss 12 to promote his upcoming film Zero.
+Yes, Shahrukh Khan was on the sets of Salman Khan's show Bigg Boss 12 to promote his upcoming film Zero.
 The superstars were seen dancing and having a lot of fun while shooting for the weekend episode.

 SRK & Salman Dance

-In the pictures that are doing the rounds on social media, Shahrukh is seen wearing black pant and shirt with a beige coat, while Salman donned black attire with black jacket and red towel.
+In the pictures that are doing the rounds on social media, Shahrukh is seen wearing a black pant and shirt with a beige blazer, while Salman donned black attire with a black jacket and red towel.

 SRK & Salman